-South American bloc strikes long-sought Europe trade deal
+South American bloc strikes long-sought EU free trade deal

-BUENOS AIRES, Argentina (AP) — South America’s Mercosur trade bloc struck a “strategic association” trade deal with the European Union on Friday after two decades of negotiations, the two sides announced.
+BUENOS AIRES, Argentina (AP) — South America’s Mercosur bloc struck a free-trade deal with the European Union Friday after two decades of negotiations that concluded amid high global trade tensions and rising protectionism.

-The agreement clinched in the Belgian capital of Brussels is “an ambitious, balanced and comprehensive agreement” that sends a strong positive signal amid global trade tensions, according to an EU statement..

-European Commission President Jean-Claude Juncker described the pact with the group made up of Argentina, Brazil, Paraguay and Uruguay, reached exactly 20 years after talks were launched as “a historical moment.”
+The agreement announced by both sides came as U.S.-EU trade talks have stalled with the Trump administration threatening to impose tariffs on all autos, a major European export to the U.S.

-“In the midst of international trade tensions, we are sending today a strong signal with our Mercosur partners that we stand for rules-based trade,” Juncker said.
+“In the midst of international trade tensions, we are sending today a strong signal with our Mercosur partners that we stand for rules-based trade,” European Commission President Jean-Claude Juncker said following the clinching of the deal in the Belgian capital of Brussels.

+Juncker described the pact with the bloc made up of Argentina, Brazil, Paraguay and Uruguay as “an historic moment” that came exactly 20 years after talks were launched.

+It shows that the European bloc is determined to remain a flag-bearer of the global trade system at a time when that system is being challenged by a Trump administration skeptical of free trade.

 Argentina’s Foreign Ministry said the agreement “will mean the integration of a market of some 800 million people, nearly a fourth of the world’s gross domestic product and more than $100 billion in bilateral trade of goods and services.”